cfindlayisme/factorio-docker/README.md

 GCP image builds off the vanilla as base so vanilla needs to be built first.

-Github Actions builds and pushes to my private registry, and deploys my server for me via a simple `docker-compose up -d` command setup via ansible.
+GitHub Actions builds and pushes to my private registry, and deploys my server for me via a simple `docker-compose up -d` command setup via ansible.